The Dark Crystal: Age of Resistance

-The Dark Crystal: Age of Resistance is an American fantasy television series produced by Netflix and The Jim Henson Company.
+The Dark Crystal: Age of Resistance is an American television series produced by The Jim Henson Company.
 It is a prequel to the 1982 Jim Henson film The Dark Crystal that explores the world of Thra created for the original film.
-It follows the story of three Gelflings: Rian, Deet, and Brea, as they journey together on a quest to unite the Gelfling clans to rise against the tyrannical Skeksis and save their planet Thra from a destructive blight known as the Darkening.
+It follows the story of three young Gelflings: Rian, Deet, and Brea, as they journey together on a quest to unite the Gelfling clans to rise against the tyrannical Skeksis and save their planet Thra from a destructive blight known as the Darkening.
 The series premiered on August 30, 2019, to critical acclaim.
-In September 2020, it was announced that the series had been canceled after one season.
+In September 2020, it was announced that the series had been cancelled after one season.

 Premise

 On the planet Thra, three Gelflings – Rian, Brea, and Deet – inspire a rebellion after discovering a horrifying secret behind their customarily worshipped rulers, the Skeksis, that threatens their entire planet.